Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 Fig.~\ref{fig:experimental_data}B does show an increasing effective enthalpic barrier to transport with a denser medium (water $<$ NF $<$ RO) or a larger and more strongly hydrated species (NaCl $<$ NaF).
 These trends are intuitive as a denser medium or larger species may require higher molecular adjustments and arrangements during diffusion jumps.
 The effective enthalpic barriers measured for membrane permeability are slightly higher than typical barrier values reported for water or ion diffusion in water,~\cite{wang_self-diffusion_1953,talekar_temperature_2009} indicating a hindered diffusion compared to free diffusion in water.
-However, the statistical uncertainty is large, indicating that any differences in the enthalpic barrier heights are likely small and do not appear to be significantly affected by the substantial change in ion size, nor by membrane density.
+However, the differences in the enthalpic barrier heights are within the statistical uncertainty, so the effective enthalpies do not appear to be significantly affected by the substantial change in ion size, nor by membrane density.
 This observation supports the picture that the average ion environment only loosely affects the transport along the most important paths.
-For example, both the NF and RO membranes likely have larger voids that dominate the flux and result in similar effective barriers, despite the significant difference in the chemistry of the membranes.
+For example, both the NF and RO membranes may have low density paths or large, interconnected voids that dominate the flux, resulting in similar effective barriers, despite the significant difference in the chemistry of the membranes.

-Additionally, the effective barriers to ion transport measured in the membranes are much lower than typical activation energies reported for diffusion in denser polymers, such as Nafion, polyimide, and perfluorosulfonate~\cite{das_metal_1994,yeager_ionic_1979,xue_diffusion_2017}.
-The barriers in these polymers would likely be associated with high energy pathways through dense networks.
-While in the membranes, the barriers would likely be associated with larger pores (or voids) where molecules can pass through while being relatively unaffected by the polymer environment.

 Our finding that the overall effective energy barrier is dictated by the highest barrier in the most permeable path is also supported by prior experimental data examining the heterogeneity of polyamide RO membranes~\cite{culp_nanoscale_2021}.
 Culp et al.~identified water diffusion pathways in polyamide RO membranes and estimated the local flux along those pathways.
 They found that the average diffusion coefficient in the polymer was unable to predict membrane water permeability, rather that the nanoscale heterogeneity controlled membrane permeability.
 They identified the same two levels of heterogeneity that we explore, namely heterogeneity across parallel paths and heterogeneity within a single path in the direction of transport.